googlesamples/unity-jar-resolver/README.md

       to manage.
    1. Add the `gvh_version-VERSION` label to each asset where `VERSION` is the version of the plugin you're releasing (e.g 1.2.3).
+   1. Add the `gvhp_exportpath-PATH` label to each asset where `PATH` is the export path of the file when the `.unitypackage` is created.
+This is used to track files if they're moved around in a project by developers.
    1. Optional: Add `gvh_targets-editor` label to each editor DLL in your plugin and disable `editor` as a target platform for the DLL.
       The Version Handler will enable the most recent version of this DLL when